bf4648/alarm-clock/README.md

 ## Run setup.sh in the project root

-* This will put a symlink to the kill_alarm.sh script on your Desktop.
+* This will create a symlink from the kill_alarm.sh script and place it on your Desktop.
 * You will need to run this script after waking up to kill the alarm.

 ## Set up your alarm-playlist.txt